-A. Where required, provide fire-resistive joint systems that are produced and installed to resist spread of fire according to requirements indicated, resist passage of smoke and other gases, and maintain original fire-resistance rating of assemblies in or between which fire-resistive joint systems are installed.
-Fire-resistive joint systems shall accommodate building movements without impairing their ability to resist the passage of fire and hot gases.
+- A. Where required, provide fire-resistive joint systems that are produced and installed to resist spread of fire according to requirements indicated, resist passage of smoke and other gases, and maintain original fire-resistance rating of assemblies in or between which fire-resistive joint systems are installed.
+Fire-resistive joint systems shall accommodate building movements without impairing their ability to resist the passage of fire and hot gases. - B. Joints in or between Fire-Resistance-Rated Construction: Provide fire-resistive joint systems with ratings determined per ASTM E 1966 or UL 2079: - 1.
+Joints include those installed in or between fire-resistance-rated walls floor or floor/ceiling assemblies and roofs or roof/ceiling assemblies.

-- B. Joints in or between Fire-Resistance-Rated Construction: Provide fire-resistive joint systems with ratings determined per ASTM E 1966 or UL 2079: - 1.
-Fire-Resistance Rating: Equal to or exceeding the fire-resistance rating of construction they will join. - 2.
+- 2. Fire-Resistance Rating: Equal to or exceeding the fire-resistance rating of construction they will join. - 3.
 Manufacturers: Subject to compliance with requirements, available manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following: - a.
-Grace Construction Products. - b.
-Hilti, Inc. - c.
-Specified Technologies Inc. - d.
-3M Fire Protection Products. - e.
+Hilti, Inc. - b.
+3M Fire Protection Products. - c.
 Tremco, Inc.; Tremco Fire Protection Systems Group. - C. Exposed Fire-Resistive Joint Systems: Provide products with flame-spread and smokedeveloped indexes of less than 25 and 450, respectively, as determined per ASTM E 84. - D. VOC Content: Fire-resistive joint system sealants shall comply with the following limits for VOC content when calculated according to 40 CFR 59, Subpart D (EPA Method 24): - 1.
 Architectural Sealants: 250 g/L. - 2.
 Sealant Primers for Nonporous Substrates: 250 g/L. - 3.
 Sealant Primers for Porous Substrates: 775 g/L. - E. Accessories: Provide components of fire-resistive joint systems, including primers and forming materials, that are needed to install fill materials and to maintain ratings required.
 Use only components specified by fire-resistive joint system manufacturer and approved by the qualified testing agency for systems indicated.